-Twenty survey questions included twelve fixed, two open-ended, and six Likert-scale response options.
-Parents were asked to categorize how often (not sure, never, 1-3 times, 4-6 times, > 6 times) they or their child consumed each HOM food at school and at home in the past month.
-Weekly menus were posted at the preschool to aid in parent knowledge of meals served at school.
-Consumption frequency is reported as a percentage of parent respondents.
-Questions about gardening habits (e.g., Do you maintain a garden at home?), Farmer’s Market attendance, and participation in Community Supported Agriculture (CSA) were asked to yield information about established connections to local foods.
-Additionally, parents were asked to categorize their perceptions of the importance of serving local foods at home and at school and knowing where your food comes from (not at all to extremely important).
-One open-ended question was included at the end of the survey for parents to provide additional comments about food purchasing and mealtime habits at home.
-Upon IRB approval, the survey was delivered electronically to all parents via the preschool director in May 2018.
+The survey comprised 20 questions, of which 12 were fixed, 2 were open-ended, and 6 were Likert-scale questions.
+Parents were asked to indicate how often (not sure, never, 1–3 times, 4–6 times, > 6 times) they or their children consumed each HOM food at school and at home in the month preceding the survey.
+Weekly menus were posted at the preschool to help parents learn about the meals served at school.
+Consumption frequency is reported as a percentage of respondents.
+Questions on gardening habits (e.g., Do you maintain a garden at home?), visits to farmer’s markets, and participation in Community-Supported Agriculture (CSA) were asked in order to gather information on the established connections to local food.
+Parents were also asked to categorize their perceptions of the importance of serving local food at home and at school, and knowing where one’s food comes from (not at all to extremely important).
+One open-ended question was included at the end of the survey for the parents to provide additional comments on food purchase and mealtime habits at home.
+Upon receiving IRB approval, the survey was delivered electronically to all parents through the preschool director in May 2018.
 Survey data were collected through the end of the month, and only one request to complete the survey was sent.

-Of the forty-five enrolled children, twenty-one of a total of eighty-five parents completed a consent form and responded to the survey (25% rate of return).
-It is not known if more than one parent from the same family completed the survey as identities were anonymous.
+Of the 85 parents of the 45 children who had enrolled, 21 filled the consent form and responded to the survey (25% rate of return).
+It is not clear whether more than one parent from the same family completed the survey as their identities were anonymous.
 Survey data were analyzed using descriptive statistics.

 Results

-Results are summarized and organized in this brief report to provide an understanding of parent perspectives.
+The results are summarized and organized below to provide an understanding of parental perspectives.

 Household Nutrition Behavior

-Comparing parent and child consumption frequency at home (Tables 1 and 2), adults reported eating more kale than their children ate, but otherwise, both consumed many of the HOM foods with similar frequency.
+Tables 1 and 2 present the parent and child consumption frequency at home.
+Adults reported eating more kale than their children, but otherwise, both consumed many of the HOM foods at a similar frequency.
 Some popular HOM items represent broad food categories and do not specify a particular food variety, such as grains and leafy greens.
-Other commonly consumed HOM food items for families were apples and carrots, consistent with information reported in the literature about children’s fruit and vegetable consumption (Fox et al., 2010).
-The least consumed HOM food items for families were summer squash, winter squash, beets, and lentils.
+Other commonly consumed HOM food items were apples and carrots, consistent with the information reported in the literature on children’s fruit and vegetable consumption (Fox et al., 2010).
+The least consumed HOM food items for families were summer and winter squash, beets, and lentils.

+<Insert Tables 1 and 2>

-There were limited reports of CSA participation and varied attendance at farmer’s markets, but many parents reported growing their own food at home.
-Only ten percent of parents (n = 2) reported participation in a CSA, either for 1-2 seasons or for 3-4 seasons.
-Nearly 50% of parents (n = 10) reported attending a farmer’s market very often or often, with only one parent reporting never attending a farmer’s market.
-Of those that did attend, some parents reported purchasing only one type of food item at the farmer’s market, typically vegetables, while other parents reported purchasing two or more types of foods.
-Ten percent (n = 2) of parents reported purchasing all five types of food items (animal proteins, grains, dairy, fruits, and vegetables).
-Seventy-one percent (n = 15) of parents reported maintaining a vegetable garden at home.
-Parent Perceptions of Local Foods
+There were limited reports on CSA participation and varied attendance at farmer’s markets.
+However, many parents reported growing their own food at home.
+Only 10% (n = 2) reported participation in a CSA, either for 1 or 2 or for 3 or 4 seasons.
+Nearly 50% of the parents (n = 10) reported attending a farmer’s market very often or often, with only one reporting never having attended one.
+Of those that did attend, some reported purchasing only one type of food item at farmer’s markets, typically vegetables, whereas others reported purchasing two or more types of food.
+Whereas 10% (n = 2) reported purchasing all five types of food items (animal proteins, grains, dairy, fruits, and vegetables), 71% (n = 15) reported maintaining a vegetable garden at home.

+Parental Perceptions of Local Food